onyx-and-iris/voicemeeter/README.md

 `require github.com/onyx-and-iris/voicemeeter-api-go vX.X.X`

-replace `vX.X.X` with the version you need
+where `vX.X.X` is the version you require.

 #### GO GET